ZewoGraveyard/Examples/Venice/README.md

 # Venice Examples

 These examples come from the [Venice doc](https://github.com/VeniceX/Venice).
-There are adapted for swift-3.0
+They are adapted for `swift-3.0`.

 ## Usage
 Simply build the executables